neoforged/.github/primers/1.21.6/index.md

     - `faceMovementDirection` - Rotates the entity to face its current movement direction.
     - `$RandomFloatAroundGoal#getSuitableFlyToPosition` - Gets a position that the ghast should fly to.
 - `net.minecraft.world.entity.projectile.ProjectileUtil#computeMargin` - Computes the bounding box margin to check for a given entity based on its tick count.
+- `net.minecraft.world.item.component`
-- `net.minecraft.world.item.component.ItemAttributeModifiers`
+    - `ItemAttributeModifiers`
         - `forEach` - Applies the consumer to all attributes within the slot group.
         - `$Builder#add` - Adds an attribute to apply for a given slot group with a display.
         - `$Display` - Defines how an attribute modifier should be displayed within its tooltip.
         - `$Default` - Shows the default attribute display.
         - `$Hidden` - Does not show any attribute info.
         - `$OverrideText` - Overrides the attribute text with the component provided.
+    - `Equippable$Builder`
+        - `setCanBeSheared` - Sets whether the equipment can be sheared off the entity.
+        - `setShearingSound` - Sets the sound to play when a piece of equipment is sheared off an entity.
 - `net.minecraft.world.item.equipment.Equippable#harness` - Represents a harness to equip.
 - `net.minecraft.world.level`
     - `CollisionGetter`
         - `getPreMoveCollisions` - Returns an iterable of shapes containing the entity and block collisions at the given bounding box and futue movement direction.
         - `getBlockCollisionsFromContext` - Gets the block shapes from the given collision context.
+    - `GameType#STREAM_CODEC`
     - `Level#precipitationAt` - Returns the precipitation at a given position.
 - `net.minecraft.world.level.block`
     - `BaseRailBlock#rotate` - Rotates the current rail shape in the associated direction.